groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/net/groupdocs.viewer.options/pdfoptions/rendertextasimage/_index.md

 ### Remarks

+When this option is set to `true`, GroupDocs.Viewer renders text as an image in the HTML output.
+This makes the text unselectable and enhances character rendering, ensuring a PDF-like appearance in HTML.
+The default value is `false`.

-This option is supported when rendering into HTML.
+This option is available for rendering to HTML.

+For code example, see the [documentation](https://docs.groupdocs.com/viewer/net/render-pdf-documents/#render-text-as-an-image).

 ### See Also